abdkhanstd/pcfsl/README.md

 - tensorboard

 ## Getting Started
+### Dataset Download and Split
+1. Navigate to the `../dataset/` directory.
+(Please note that the 'dataset' folder should be at the same level as the project folder.
+If it doesn't exist, create the directory.)
+2. Download the dataset by clicking on this [ModelNet40](https://shapenet.cs.stanford.edu/media/modelnet40_normal_resampled.zip) link, and unzip it into the `../dataset/modelnet40_normal_resampled` folder.
+3. Dataset Split: You can choose to split the dataset manually or use our predefined split by copying the './data/base.json' and './data/novel.json' files to `../dataset/modelnet40`.

+**WARNING:** If you decide to split the dataset manually, please ensure that the format matches our predefined split.

 ### Data Preprocessing
 Before running experiments, it's essential to preprocess the data to enhance training speed.
 Follow these steps: